Site icon Circuit Ideas for You

 Simple Delay ON Delay OFF Timer Circuit

-This circuit is helpful for anyone who wishes to experiment with electronics.
+This circuit is good for people who like to try fun things with electronics.

 What is a Delay ON Delay OFF Timer: